3m377/LowLevelCustomItemsAPI/README.md

 ### Installation
 1. Download the latest release from the [Releases](https://github.com/3m377/LowLevelCustomItemsAPI/releases) page.
-2. Place the DLL in your `LabAPI/Plugins` folder.
+2. Place the DLL in your preferred plugin manager's `Plugins` folder.
 3. Reference the DLL in your plugin. (nuget coming never idk how to do that)

 ### Permissions